AhmedRady2024/NetworkMoviesApp/README.md

 ## Network Movie App

 # Overview
-The Movie Search App is a SwiftUI-based application that allows users to search for movies.. using the TMDB (The Movie Database) API.
-Users can view movie details, including the title, release date, rating, overview, and more..
-The app features a responsive search bar and a detailed view for each movie.
+Movie App is an iOS application designed to provide users with a rich movie experience.
+Using The Movie Database (TMDB) API, the app showcases a variety of movies, including popular, top-rated, upcoming, and now playing titles.
+Users can also search for movies by name, view detailed information, and watch trailers directly from YouTube.
+The app leverages SwiftUI for the user interface, Kingfisher for image handling, Combine for reactive programming, AVKit for video playback, and WebKit for displaying web content.

 # Features
+- Popular Movies: Browse a list of popular movies.
+- Top-Rated Movies: Discover highly-rated films.
+- Upcoming Movies: Stay updated with upcoming releases.
+- Now Playing Movies: View currently playing movies in theaters.
-- Search for movies by name
+- Search: Find movies by name with a powerful search feature.
-- View detailed information about each movie
+- Movie Details: View detailed information about each movie, including release date, rating, and synopsis.
-- Display movie posters using Kingfisher
-- Watch movie trailers using AVKit and WebKit
+- Trailers: Watch movie trailers embedded from YouTube.
 - Smooth and responsive UI with Combine and async/await